 LED lights, or light emitting diodes are another good option to go with.
 The great part about LED’s, while they might not produce quite as strong a light as other models, are much more cost and energy efficient.
 One thing you need to look for with LED lights is the PAR rating, which stands for Photosynthetically Active Radiation.
 Different LEDs have different PAR ratings.
 You need to check this rating to make sure that it has the ideal light output from the ideal end of the light spectrum which the specific plants in your tank need to survive.

 These lights tend to be more effective for plant growth than fluorescent lights in some respects.
 They do generate a lot of light and heat, which plants do like.
 However, incandescent lights are going somewhat out of style due to the fact that they heat up the water, they tend to break easily, they don’t have a long life, and they aren’t very energy efficient either.

 What Is The Best Light For A 10 Gallon Planted TankLet’s look at what seems to be the best light for a 10 gallon planted tank.
 This option is affordable, durable, and highly effective too.

 Zitrades Fish Tank Aquarium Light

-This LED light is great for all 10 gallon tanks and smaller.
+This LED light is great for all 10 gallon tanks and smaller (you can check the current price here).
 It can be used for saltwater and freshwater tanks.
 It has 3 available light modes including bright white, white and blue, or dim blue.
 It comes with a total of 28 bulbs which never get hot and won’t affect the temperature of the tank.

 This light has an adjustable clip and an adjustable gooseneck so you can easily attach it and adjust its position.
 It’s an easy and convenient option to go with that will provide your plants with more than enough light.